river-corridors-sfa/Geospatial_variables/README.md

 3- The COMID for the site was flagged as a NHDPlusV2 non-network dataset.
 See ESS-DIVE data package [here](https://data.ess-dive.lbl.gov/view/doi:10.15485/1971251) for details.

 **Note**: COMIDs have been removed from the Geospatial outputs, if you need COMIDs, download the ESS-DIVE data package here [here](https://data.ess-dive.lbl.gov/view/doi:10.15485/1971251).

+**Note**: A readme of the NHD exported variables can be found [here](https://edap-ow-data-commons.s3.amazonaws.com/NHDPlusV21/Data/NationalData/0Release_Notes_NationalData_Seamless_GeoDatabase.pdf).
+A readme for the StreamCat exported variables can be found [here](https://www.epa.gov/national-aquatic-resource-surveys/streamcat-metrics-and-definitions).

 # Notes for running the script.